RCL-NUS/NeuroMHE/README.md

 :---------------------------------------------------------------:|:--------------------------------------------------------------:
 ![3d_velocityspace_training](https://github.com/RCL-NUS/NeuroMHE/assets/70559054/7c0d344a-6ef5-4df5-8c5d-7be85084a09b) | ![3d_velocityspace_test](https://github.com/RCL-NUS/NeuroMHE/assets/70559054/421f9c2e-6583-44db-853d-502ca0475912)

-We evaluate the performance of NeuroMHE, trained on the 'slow training set', in comparison to NeuroBEM on its complete test dataset.
+We evaluate the performance of NeuroMHE, trained on the '**slow training set**', in comparison to NeuroBEM on its complete test dataset.
 The comparative results in terms of RMSE are summarized in the following table.

 |                              Estimation Errors (RMSEs) Comparisons on the NeuroBEM Test Dataset                                |
 :--------------------------------------------------------------------------------------------------------------------------------: